arnius88/SQLFilters/README.md

 <h3><p align="center">Retrieve employees in Marketing:</h3>

-My team wanted to perform security updates on specific machines in the Marketing department.
+My team wanted to perform a security updates on specific machines in the Marketing department.
 I was responsible for getting information on the machines to update.<br />

 <img width="80%" alt="image" src="https://github.com/arnius88/SQLFilters/assets/152484037/2a97fa1b-d06a-4903-b2c1-dd6ce43f11d3"><br />